-- 16.1.14 All wastewater utility systems must meet the legislative and regulatory requirements of the Government of Alberta. - 16.1.15 Future subdivision in the Country Residential Area may require both a private sewage disposal system and the identification of future sewer rights-of-way in combination with a deferred services agreement. - 16.1.16 At the time of Conceptual Scheme or Master Site Development Plan preparation, a cost feasibility analysis to evaluate connection to a piped waste water system may be required.
-Where a regional waste water system is not available or feasible as determined by the cost feasibility analysis, the feasibility of tie-in to an existing, or creation of a new, piped waste water treatment system shall be investigated. - 16.1.17 Future piped systems shall be designed and operated to meet immediate needs and to anticipate future cumulative requirements of a broader area.
-The systems shall be designed to be expandable, and this shall be taken into consideration when determining the location of effluent disposal areas and protection of future rights-of-way. - 16.1.18 Future piped systems shall be the responsibility of the developer to construct, and their ownership and operation should be transferred to the County at the economic break-even point. - 16.1.19 New connections to Watermark Wastewater Treatment System shall not be supported except for connections that have been granted under the Watermark Conceptual Scheme and Appendices in place at the time of this ASP coming into force. - 16.1.20 The operation of a collection system should ensure that the disposal and treatment of waste water does not create any negative environmental impacts within the sub-basin, including impacts to

-- drinking water sources. - 16.1.21 Methods of waste water effluent discharge must meet a quality that is acceptable to the Province and the County. - 16.1.22 The County reserves the right to provide or assist with the provision of a waste water collection, treatment, and disposal system within the Bearspaw area.
+- 16.1.11 All wastewater utility systems must meet the legislative and regulatory requirements of the Government of Alberta. - 16.1.12 Future subdivision in the Country Residential Area may require both a Private Sewage Disposal System and the identification of future sewer rights-of-way in combination with a deferred services agreement. - 16.1.13 At the time of Local Plan preparation, a cost feasibility analysis to evaluate connection to a piped waste water system may be required.
+Where a regional waste water system is not available or feasible as determined by the cost feasibility analysis, the feasibility of tie-in to an existing, or creation of a new, piped waste water treatment system shall be investigated. - 16.1.14 Future piped systems shall be designed and operated to meet immediate needs and to anticipate future cumulative requirements of a broader area.
+The systems shall be designed to be expandable, and this shall be taken into consideration when determining the location of effluent disposal areas and protection of future rights-of-way. - 16.1.15 Future piped systems shall be the responsibility of the developer to construct, and their ownership and operation should be transferred to the County at the economic break-even point. - 16.1.16 The operation of a collection system should ensure that the disposal and treatment of waste water does not create any negative environmental impacts within the sub-basin. - 16.1.17 Methods of waste water effluent discharge must meet a quality that is acceptable to the Province and the County. - 16.1.18 The Municipality reserves the right to provide or assist with the provision of a waste water collection, treatment, and disposal system within the Bearspaw area.